pinnaculum/levior/README.md

-levior uses the [OmegaConf library](https://omegaconf.readthedocs.io) to parse the YAML config files, therefore all the specific syntax elements supported by *OmegaConf* can be used in your configuration files.
+levior uses the [OmegaConf library](https://omegaconf.readthedocs.io) to parse the YAML config files, therefore all the specific syntax elements supported by *OmegaConf* can be used in your configuration files. levior provides several [resolvers](https://omegaconf.readthedocs.io/en/2.3_branch/custom_resolvers.html) that you can use inside your config file.

 ```sh
 levior